stakater/mto-hands-on/INSTALL.md

 Username: admin
 Password: <password>
 ```
 Monitor the progress of the ArgoCD Application installation by navigating to the `Applications` tab in the ArgoCD Console.
+Make sure all the tenants, quotas and namespaces are created successfully.

 ### Accessing MTO Console

-Once the ArgoCD Application is installed successfully, you can access the MTO Console by following these steps:
+You can access the MTO Console by following these steps:

 ```bash
 oc get ingress -n multi-tenant-operator tenant-operator-console